ashvardanian/StringZilla/include/stringzilla/README.md

 ```

 `stringzilla::shared` and `stringzilla::bare` join the package whenever `STRINGZILLA_BUILD_SHARED` was on for the install.
-The parallel engines are a separate package - see [`include/stringzillas/README.md`](../stringzillas/README.md).

 A shared-library install also writes `lib/pkgconfig/stringzilla.pc`, for build systems that read pkg-config rather than CMake: